Best Knife Steel | Our Steel Choices

 CRUCIBLE CPM® 3V®

 CPM 3V, created through the Crucible Particle Metallurgy process, is engineered to withstand breakage and chipping exceptionally well, making it an ideal choice for highly demanding tool steel applications.
 Compared to other steels like A2, D2, CPM Cru-Wear, Z-Wear PM, and CPM M4, it offers superior impact toughness, nearing the levels of shock-resistant grades like S7.
 Despite this toughness, CPM 3V maintains excellent wear resistance, high hardness, and stability for coatings.
-With a recommended hardness range of HRC 58-60, it can effectively replace high-alloy tool steels in situations where frequent breakage and chipping occur due to wear.
+With a recommended hardness range of HRC 58-60, it can effectively replace high-alloy tool steels when frequent breakage and chipping occur due to wear.
 We use this steel in our SOF, Outdoor, and Frontline Series.

 CRUCIBLE CPM® S35VN